ubirch/ubirch-iota-service/README.md

 # ubirch-iota-service
 A small IOTA based anchoring service.
-Master sends the messages one by one while fix_storing sends them in a bundle.

 This projects is using the IOTA testnet.
-So far the mainnet does not seem to be production ready.

 # Configuration
 This projects uses python 2.7. <br>